Hamza417/Peristyle/README.md

 - Simple architecture, browse wallpapers and use system wallpaper manager to set them as wallpaper.
 - Can scan .nomedia directories, useful if you want to keep your wallpapers away from gallery.
+- Apply blur and color filters dynamically on any wallpaper before applying.
 - Simple yet pretty animations with proper optimizations ;)

 ## Screenshots